 If you have been issued an Order of Protection, it is critical to understand how serious this matter is.
 If you violate the terms of your order, the consequences can be much harsher than the penalties for the underlying offense, and can rise to criminal conduct.
 If an Order of Protection has been entered against you, complying with its terms is always in your best interests.
 Violating an Order of Protection could result in serious penalties, and learning your rights and responsibilities under this order can prevent you from serving time behind bars.

-Call the Law Offices of Randy S. Margulis and Associates today at 716.886.9600 or contact our firm online to schedule an initial consultation.
+Call the Law Offices of Randy S. Margulis today at 716.886.9600 or contact our firm online to schedule an initial consultation.
 From my offices conveniently located in Williamsville and downtown Buffalo, I represent clients living throughout the Buffalo metropolitan area and Western New York, including:

 As a Buffalo divorce lawyer for 25 years, I have devoted myself to solving the problems that affect families throughout the Buffalo metropolitan area and Western New York.
 As a family law attorney, I make it my goal to create a partnership of trust with my clients.
 People put their trust in me to handle cases that can potentially have a long-lasting impact on not only their lives, but the lives of their family as well.